Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 · 70 words per minute by October.

 Given unfamiliar fifth grade reading material, [Child’s name] will fluently and accurately read with fewer than 3 errors per 100 words at a rate of:

 [Child’s name] will fluently read unfamiliar fifth grade reading passages of 300 or more words at a rate of 100 words per minute in all settings, and [child] will accurately state the passage’s:

 · main idea

 · 10 or more passage details in sequence

 You may ALSO want to check out Assistive Technology for kids with dyslexia or reading difficulties.
-Including the use of assistive technology in your IEP Goals for reading will set your child up for better long-term success.
+Including assistive technology in IEP Goals for reading will set your child up for better long-term success.